 The Feedback screen allows you to send appropriate feedback to the area responsible for maintaining and updating the website, and is to be used for website related issues only.

 This provides contact details for the public to use when communicating with the Department.

 These links will take you to the privacy, copyright, and disclaimer legal statements relevant to the site.

-The Department of Infrastructure and Transport welcomes administrators and managers of web sites to place a link to the Department's webpages.
+The Department of Infrastructure and Regional Development welcomes administrators and managers of web sites to place a link to the Department's webpages.
 Please see the guidelines for further information.